 What is Ebola?

 Ebola is a viral infection.
-Ebola infection was first recognised in 1974, with outbreaks in the Democratic Republic of the Congo and Sudan.
+Ebola infection was first recognised in 1974, with outbreaks in the Democratic Republic of the Congo and in Sudan.
 Since 1994 there have been further outbreaks of Ebola infection in Central Africa.
-The current outbreak in West Africa is the largest recorded outbreak and was first confirmed in Guinea in March 2014.
+The recent outbreak in West Africa is the largest recorded outbreak and was first confirmed in Guinea in March 2014.

 How can I become infected with Ebola?